top of page

 Meet Mouse

-Mouse is a 2 year old, 140lb brindle Bullmastiff.
-He is an Arizona native, born and bred in Chino Valley.
+Mouse is a 150lb brindle Bullmastiff.
+He is an Arizona native, born and bred in Chino Valley in the spring of 2021.

 Mouse has been training to be a Therapy Dog since he was just a couple months old.
-He is currently still in training, with plans to be fully certified by his second birthday.
+He went through 2 years of extensive training to become a Certified and Registered Therapy Dog.

 Although he's a working dog, Mouse still gets plenty of down time for naps, snacks, and play.
 True to his Arizona roots, Mouse knows how to keep it cool.
 His favorite napping spot is a cold tile floor, he loves to play in the water, and his favorite snack is a puppy popsicle.